noonwing/Pomodoro/README.md

 - ❌ Play a custom sound when the timer reaches "00:00"
 - ❌ Add the option to specify how many loops should the pomodoro do
 - ❌ something else eventually . . .

-Planing to use Python as a language for this one.